djuelg/Metrilyzer/README.md

 To get started with this project take a look at `MetrilyzerSampleRunner` or `MetrilyzerTest`.
 If you don't get further don't hesitate to ask me :)

+## Blogpost

+You can read about this project and it's possibilities here: https://craftcodecrew.com/clean-code-the-hard-facts-and-figures/